mzergi/checkpoint-hr-demo/README.md

 Current state: CRUD functionality of the API is verified by hand, however the current API tests are failing.
 This is what I am currently fixing.

-Copyright Máté Zergi and contributors, copying of contents is not allowed.
+Copyright (C) Máté Zergi and contributors.
+All rights reserved.